MingChen0919/pyproject_template/README.md

-**This Repository is modified from https://github.com/Satalia/production-data-science.**
+**This repository is modified from https://github.com/Satalia/production-data-science.**

 # Template